-Centres complement the work of Cochrane Review Groups, by providing an outward facing regional presence that can engage with stakeholders, disseminate reviews, train contributors locally, etc., so the fit between these two Groups is clearly mutually beneficial.
-However, the relationship and support of Cochrane Centres/Networks/Associated Centres with CRGs could be closer and more engaged than is currently the case.
+Centres complement the work of Cochrane Review Groups, by providing an outward facing regional presence that can engage with stakeholders, disseminate reviews, train contributors locally, etc., so the fit between these two types of Cochrane Groups is mutually beneficial.
+However, the relationship and support of Cochrane Centres/Networks/Associate Centres with CRGs could be closer and more engaged than is currently the case.
 Cochrane will look at how these relationships can be deepened to mutual benefit as part of the next stage of the Structure & Function Review process.

-There is a new Tier Four 'Additional' function for Centres is to build much closer and more engaged relationships with consumers in their countries/regions.
+A new Tier Four Additional function for Centres is to build much closer and more engaged relationships with consumers in their countries/regions.
 The Consumers Network is trying to create a global network of consumers with oversight of the consumers in a given country given to the appropriate local Cochrane Group.
-This doesn't mean Centres suddenly have to add something to their to do list, but it does mean they would support a local Consumer Champion who will be seeking to develop Cochrane's presence in that region.
-It is hoped that over time Centres would become more engaged in this area and potentially seek external funding to expand capacity.
+This doesn't mean Centres suddenly have to add something to their 'to do' list, but it does mean they would support a local Consumer Champion who will be seeking to develop Cochrane's presence in that region.
+It is hoped that, over time, Centres would become more engaged in this area and potentially seek external funding to expand their capacity in this area.

 Where Fields fit in relation to Centres is more complex.
 In our current structure, Fields can sometimes overlap significantly with Centres as an outward facing presence of the organisation.
 Both Fields and many Centres have a particular interest in knowledge translation, and Fields may transition to become more KT focussed following the development of Cochrane's KT Strategy.
 The main difference between the two types of Groups, though, is that Centres seek to be an outward presence in their geographic area, while Fields currently seek to be an outward presence in their speciality area (although it may be that most Fields are impacting primarily in a specific geographic area).
-Under Cochrane's new KT Strategy, the role of both Groups in KT activities, and opportunities work together in a more integrated way and for greater impact will be explored.
+Under Cochrane's new KT Strategy, the role of both Groups in KT activities, and opportunities to work together in a more integrated way and for greater impact, will be explored.